 Founded on the core values of service, paying it forward, and community building, the Gabay Erya (a Tagalized form of “area”, a word used to refer to the program’s partner schools) Formation Program or the GEFP is a formation program that seeks to enhance the academic skills of public school students.
-The program accomplishes this goal by providing its beneficiaries, the organization’s erya kids and the Ateneo Center for Educational Development’s high school scholars, with free tutorial and mentoring sessions.
-In the long term, the GEFP aims to (1) inculcate in its beneficiaries the value of education and (2) grant them better access to quality education.
-To concretize its primary goal and steadily advance towards its long-term objectives, the program, for the academic year 2015-2016, focuses on ensuring improvement in the erya kids’ academic performances in their respective schools and in the high school scholars’ holistic formation.
+The program accomplishes this goal by providing the Erya kids with free tutorial sessions in Math and English.
+In the long term, the GEFP aims to inculcate in its beneficiaries the value of education and grant them better access to quality education.
+Concretely speaking, we conduct academic enrichment programs for these kids by way of weekly Erya insertions.

-The GEFP also endeavors to inspire the erya kids (who are already tutored in mathematics and English every week) by showing them that the idea of quality education is indeed possible and tangible for them.
-Through the Erya Alternative Classes Program, the children are given the opportunity to spend one whole day in the Ateneo wherein they are taught lessons on special subjects, such as chemistry, physics, and theatre arts.
-On the other hand, Erya Recognition Day—the program’s culminating activity—awards the efforts put forth by the tutees for the past year and pushes them to strive even harder for their dreams.
+The GEFP also endeavors to inspire the Erya kids (who are already tutored in Mathematics and English every week) by showing them that the idea of quality education is indeed possible and tangible for them.
+Through the Erya Alternative Class Program, the children are given the opportunity to spend one whole day in the Ateneo where they are taught lessons on special subjects, such as chemistry, physics, and theatre arts.
+On the end of the program, the Erya Recognition Day awards the efforts of the tutees during the past year and urges them to strive harder for their dreams.

-All members of Ateneo Gabay actively participate in the Erya Program by being part of one Erya arm for each semester.
-Spearheaded by the organization’s Education Operations Committee, these erya arms are the:
+Members of Ateneo Gabay can participate in the Erya Program by being part of any of Erya’s three arms.
+Spearheaded by the organization’s Education Operations Committee, these Erya arms are the:

 Members of this arm tutors the Erya kids in each session.
 They also serve as “ates” and “kuyas” of the kids to guide them in building interest to learn.

-Members craft English and Math modules consisting of pretest, posttest, and lesson proper.
-These modules are utilized by the tutors every week.
+Content creators craft English and Math modules consisting of a lesson proper and posttest.
+These modules are utilized by the tutors every week during the insertions.

-As an organization primarily comprised of scholars blessed with the opportunity to study in the Ateneo de Manila University, Ateneo Gabay felt that there was a need to give back by responding to society’s calls of need.
-Recognizing the value of quality education in the lives of Atenean scholars, the organization saw that the best way to contribute was to serve and support the Philippine public education sector; thus, in the 1980’s (only less than a decade after the organization was founded), its members—who mostly came from public schools themselves—started teaching the elementary students of various partner public schools.
-After several years of tutoring, Ateneo Gabay was able to send six erya kids to different prestigious high schools (like the Ateneo de Manila High School, Miriam College High School, and Stella Maris College) through the help of various partner organizations, such as, Tulong Dunong and Education Nurtured in Christ.
+As an organization primarily composed of scholars blessed with the opportunity to study in the Ateneo de Manila University, Ateneo Gabay felt that there was a need to give back by responding to society’s calls of need.
+Recognizing the value of quality education in the lives of Atenean scholars, the organization saw that the best way to contribute was to serve and support the Philippine public education sector.
+Thus, in the 1980’s (only less than a decade after the organization was founded), its members—who mostly came from public schools themselves—started teaching the elementary students of various partner public schools.

 Ateneo Gabay’s former partner public elementary schools include: